yamahigashi/unofficial-fabricengine-documents-ja/Source/GPUCompute/gpupg.rst

 Parameter Passing
 +++++++++++++++++

 Parameters to a KL GPU operator can be of any supported type and as with any normal KL operator they can be passed as ``in`` (the default) or ``io`` parameters.
-Shallow type parameters (such as an ``Integer`` or a ``struct``) will have their values copied to and from the GPU before and after each parallel operator invocation.
+Shallow type parameters (such as an ``Integer`` or a ``struct``) will have their values copied to and from the GPU before and after each parallel operator invocation; passing these shallow types as ``in`` parameters has very little overhead, whereas passing them as ``io`` or ``out`` requires an allocation on the GPU and is much slower.
 Variable Arrays on the other hand will only have a pointer to their values passed into the operator.
 The backing memory for the Variable Array elements must live in memory accessible to the target device.

 In ``guarded`` mode, KL will perform checks on Variable Array parameters to ensure that their backing memory currently lives in an accessible memory space.
 If not a KL exception will be thrown to inform the user.
 As an example, the following KL code: